 (h) In coordination with the NPCC CC, address issues identified through the NPCC Regional Feedback Mechanism to continually improve standards and NERC documents which includes Guidelines and other technical material.

-(i) In coordination with the Reliability Coordinating Committee (“RCC”), address issues identified through the “Distributed Energy Resource (“DER”) BES Impact Reporting Form”, conduct, maintain, and further develop the process as necessary.
+(i) In coordination with the Reliability Coordinating Committee (“RCC”), address issues identified through the “Distributed Energy Resource (DER)/Variable Energy Resources (VER) BES Impact Reporting Form”, conduct, maintain, and further develop the process as necessary.

 (j) Providing a forum for information with the goal of sharing best practices on reliability issues associated with industry standards, guidance and/or regulations.
 In addition, forum topics may include emerging issues such as building electrification, electric vehicle charging, and transmission integration.

-(k) After receiving comments from NPCC stakeholders, the RSC will be responsible for coordinating consensus and the NPCC Standards Program Area Staff will submit Regional comments to NERC.
+(k) After receiving comments from NPCC stakeholders on relevant NERC documents, the RSC will be responsible for coordinating consensus and the NPCC Standards Program Area Staff will submit Regional comments to NERC.

 The RSC is an open and balanced committee inclusive of all stakeholders that provide for, or are materially impacted by, the reliability of the NERC Bulk Electric System and the NPCC Bulk Power System as defined by Criteria A-10.
 The RSC meetings are open to all stakeholders who want to participate, and meeting materials will be publicly posted on the NPCC Website.